Modeling Interface

 How to use:

-5. Click Save to complete the corresponding packaging.
+5. Click Save to finish the packing process.

 How to use

-3) Set the location of the new document you want to save.
+3. Set the location where the new document will be saved.

 Click Save as Template in the drop down box to save the current document and its property Settings as a template.